-This Gregory Jade 28 review is about the 2019 pack version with a highly breathable and ventilated adjustable women’s specific suspension system, with a rain cover and a reasonable price.
+This Gregory Jade 28 review is about the new pack version with a highly breathable and ventilated adjustable women’s specific suspension system, with a rain cover and a reasonable price.

 - Panel loading pack.